Real Case Study 2026 Reading time: 14 min

 Complete all steps before entering your home.

-Two Weeks Later: Zero Bed Bugs in Naperville
+Two Weeks Later: Zero Bed Bugs

 The math is simple. $70 in gear and twenty minutes of protocol, versus $800 to $2,000 in professional treatment and three months of stress if the bugs had made it in.
 Not to mention the psychological toll — our complete bed bug guide has a full section on the impact on sleep and mental health for affected families.
 It is not trivial.